sharmaji6880/sharmaji6880/README.md

 ## 🚀 About Me
-I am a fullstack developer
+I am a fullstack developer <br>
-I am currently learning about Machine learning
+I am currently learning about Machine learning <br>
-I am into Data Structures & Algorithms
+I am into Data Structures & Algorithms <br>

 - 📫 How to reach me: rs2092002@gmail.com